 Data Collection Tools.
-Two cost projection tools were used by the Prichard Committee research team.
+Two cost projection tools were used by the Pritchard Committee research team.
 CEELO provided the team with the Cost of Preschool Quality Tool (CPQ) and offered on-going technical assistance and consultation throughout the project.
 The CPQ was used to project costs based on implementing research-based quality standards while accounting for state and local administrative costs.
-The Prichard Committee team also received technical assistance from Louise Stoney and Libbie Poppick on the Provider Cost of Quality Calculator to determine the costs and varying levels of quality and reimbursement rates for child care.
+The Pritchard Committee team also received technical assistance from Louise Stoney and Libbie Poppick on the Provider Cost of Quality Calculator to determine the costs and varying levels of quality and reimbursement rates for child care

 Identifying levels of quality.
-One of the first tasks for the KY Cost Advisory Group was reviewing research and identifying goals that would support strengthening Kentucky's early childhood system.
+One of the first tasks for the KY Cost Advisory Group was to review the research and identify the goals that would support strengthening Kentucky's early childhood system.
 Two broad goals were identified as the foundation of the quality assumptions: increase quality of teacher-student interactions; and support specialized needs of children & their families.
 Within these broad goals, specific objectives were identified: